 - Once the service definition has been successfully staged, click the Manage the service definition link at the bottom of the pane to open the location of the service definition file.

-If you are ready to publish your geocode service to a stand-alone ArcGIS Server, see Publish a service definition.
+If you are ready to publish your geocode service to a stand-alone ArcGIS Server site, see Publish a service definition.